Nervosys/Botnix/docs/using/configuration.chapter.md

 Each of these criteria can be altered in the nixpkgs configuration.

-The nixpkgs configuration for a NixOS system is set in the `configuration.nix`, as in the following example:
+The nixpkgs configuration for a Botnix system is set in the `configuration.nix`, as in the following example:

 ```nix
 {